CalCOFI/OceanView/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Credentials
+1. Vision API headers is stored in `/lib/src/api_keys.dart` which needs to be transferred privately.

 ## Lint Code
 - Please run `dart format .` in the project root folder everytime before pushing commits.
 It will automatically lint the code to follow Dart guidelines.